Ohyoukillkenny/Bancor-Simulator/README.md

 ## How to run
 ### Here we give three ways to view how Bancor protocol works.

-1. *Recommended*, run *Bancor-Simulating.ipynb* in ipython notebook, then follow the comments.
+1. *Recommended*, run **Bancor-Simulating.ipynb** and **Bancor-Simulating-noalpha.ipynb** in ipython notebook, then follow the comments.
-2. *For Results*, run *BancorGUI.py* in file *QT*, by inputting value to GUI.
+2. *For Results*, run **BancorGUI.py** or **BancorGUI-noAlpha.py** in file QT, by inputting parameters to GUI.
-3. Run *marketsimulator.py* in python.
+3. Run **marketsimulator.py** in python.
 The customers.py presents the python class for customer simulating, the smartToken.py is the python class for smartToken in Bancor market, which includes the Bancor protocol.

 ## Other documents

-1. *Failure* file contains figures about failure rate of transaction.
+1. **Failure** file contains figures about failure rate of transaction.
-2. *Price* file contains figures about the shifting price of the Smarttoken with the time.
+2. **Price** file contains figures about the shifting price of the Smarttoken with the time.
-3. *Transaction-Record.txt* records the information of smarkToken during transactions.
+3. **Transaction-Record.txt** records the information of smarkToken during transactions.
-4. *gaussian.py* and *gaussian-price.ipynb* are just codes for gaussian function testing.
+4. **gaussian.py** and **gaussian-price.ipynb** are just codes for gaussian function testing.
 Please ignore them.
-5. *QT* file contains GUI codes for Bancor simulator as well as figures and txt file which tracks information in simulating.
+5. **QT** file contains GUI codes for Bancor simulator as well as figures and txt file which tracks information in simulating.